PaulMougel/INSAchtung/README.md

 # INSAchtung

-The world-famous arcade game inspired from _Achtung, die Kurve !_.
+The world-famous arcade game inspired by _Achtung, die Kurve !_.

 ## get coffee
 This step is optional.